dmanojbaba/the-great-monitoring-project/hello-backend/README.md

-This project was forked from [Spring Boot Building a RESTful Web Service](https://github.com/spring-guides/gs-rest-service).
+This project was forked from [Spring Boot Building a RESTful Web Service with CORS](https://github.com/spring-guides/gs-rest-service-cors).

 ## What you’ll build
 You’ll build a service that will accept HTTP GET requests at: